Emergent Slow Thinking in LLMs as Inverse Tree Freezing: The SFT and Annealed-RLVR Algorithm in CoNet

 \subsection{Expeimental Results}

-The algorithm consists of a strategically timed Supervised Fine-Tuning (SFT) phase, followed by a resumption of standard Reinforcement Learning from Verifiable Rewards (RLVR) training.
-The SFT intervention is applied at training step 50, the empirically determined point of maximum frustration where the system transitions from forming disconnected ``skill islands'' to integrating them.
+The algorithm consists of a strategically timed SFT phase, followed by a resumption of standard RLVR training.
+The SFT intervention is applied at training step 50, the empirically determined state of maximum frustration, marking the crossover from the formation of disconnected ``skill islands'' to their subsequent integration.
 At this stage, we first identify all problems with an accuracy below 0.1, select a total of 50 low-accuracy problems, and sample a known successful reasoning path for each.
 This targeted adjustment serves as the ``heating'' step in our simulated annealing analogy; it gently increases the discoverability of latent correct paths to restore the system's exploratory capacity.
 Following this brief SFT, standard RLVR training is resumed, which functions as the ``cooling'' phase, allowing the now more exploratory policy to settle into a new, more globally optimal configuration.

+{Fig. \ref{fig:conet_cluster_comparison} provides the direct structural evidence for this annealing process.
+As shown by the orange ``Annealed'' curve, the SFT intervention at step 50 locally disrupted network connections, resulting in a decline in the concept web size.
+However, this disruption is precisely what allows the system to overcome the integration bottleneck.
+While the standard RLVR model (blue curve) is shown to grow slowly, trapped in the maximally frustrated state, the Annealed model's cluster size rapidly recovers and grows to a larger final scale.
+This demonstrates that the SFT intervention, by resolving the competitive frustration, enables the subsequent RLVR ``cooling'' phase to successfully expand the network and integrate a greater number of ``skill islands''.}

-The success of this SFT-RLVR cycle is confirmed by the results in Fig. \ref{fig:conet_annealing_results}.
+The success of this SFT-RLVR cycle is also confirmed by the results in Fig. \ref{fig:conet_annealing_results}.
 The line plot on the right shows the immediate effect of the intervention: best@1 accuracy (a proxy for exploitation) temporarily dips, while best@16 accuracy (a proxy for exploration) surges.
 This demonstrates a successful trade of greedy exploitation for enhanced exploration, and the long-term benefit is clear, as the final annealed policy significantly surpasses the baseline RLVR policy.
 The histogram on the left reveals the underlying mechanism for this improvement.
-The SFT-RLVR cycle successfully resolves the frustration bottleneck by dramatically reducing the population of completely unsolved problems (Accuracy = 0.0) and correspondingly increasing the number of fully mastered problems (Accuracy = 1.0) compared to the standard model.
+The SFT-RLVR cycle successfully resolves the frustration bottleneck by reducing the population of completely unsolved problems (Accuracy = 0.0) and correspondingly increasing the number of fully mastered problems (Accuracy = 1.0) compared to the standard model.

 In summary, the CoNet experiment provides strong evidence for our theory.
 By applying a targeted and conservative SFT intervention at the point of maximum frustration, the Annealed-RLVR algorithm effectively resolves the system's competitive bottlenecks, enabling it to discover a more robust and better reasoning policy.